gabyiman99/prasidang-TA1/README.md

 # prasidang-TA1
-This is the code for doing image preprocessing on the example data
+image_preprocessing_example.py will perform object detection, resizing, and histogram equalization on the sample data